KhangTran2503/PGMORL/README.md

 The training related code are in the folder `morl`.
 We provide the scripts in `scrips` folder to run our algorithm/baseline algorithms on each problem described in the paper, and also provide several visualization scripts in `scripts/plot` folder for you to visualize the computed Pareto policies and the training process.

+## Run the Code on Colab (unofficial - KhangTD):

+You can follow this file

 #### Precomputed Pareto Results

 While you can run the training code the compute the Pareto policies from scratch by following the training steps below, we also provide the precomputed Pareto results for each problem.
 You can download them for each problem separately in [this google drive link](https://drive.google.com/drive/folders/15toW4SjF2b4PPvU2ZFA6kTweWfh7CqQr?usp=sharing) and directly visualize them with the visualization instructions to play with the results.
 After downloading the precomputed results, you can unzip it, create a `results` folder under the project root directory, and put the downloaded file inside.